 The Brooklyn Botanical Garden is a breathtaking urban botanic garden located in the heart of Brooklyn.

-It is known for its cherry trees, which are featured in the annual Sakura Matsuri Festival (this year taking place April 27th-28th), its rose garden, Shakespeare garden and for housing one of the oldest collections of bonsai plants in the United States.
+It is known for its cherry trees, which are featured in the annual Sakura Matsuri Festival, its rose garden, Shakespeare garden and for housing one of the oldest collections of bonsai plants in the United States.

 Regular admission is $30 for adults, however admission to the garden is FREE on Friday mornings 8am-12pm, March-November.
 During the winter months (December-February), admission to the garden is free on weekdays, Tuesday-Friday.